Umax05/Python-projects-/README.md

 Here’s a list of the projects included in this repository.
 Each project has its own folder containing the source code and a detailed `README.md` with instructions.

-1. Calculator 🧮
+1. Calculator
-2. Number guessing game 🎯
+2. Number guessing game
-3. To do list!
+3. To do list